openSUSE/news-o-o/_posts/2011-10-09-opensuse-weekly-news-issue-196-is-out-with.markdown

 Among other things, project leaders are requiring all developers to regenerate the cryptographic keys used to upload source code to the site, and to ensure their systems are free of rootkits and other types of malware.
 (...)

-
+â€

 ### LOL

+â€œ

         [like-a-boss.org: hacking the imperial death march](http://like-a-boss.org/2011/09/30/hacking-the-imperial-death-march/)

-One of the great things about the original Star Wars trilogy, was the lived in, junky, hacked together aesthetic of the Star Wars universe.
+One of the great things about the original Star Wars trilogy, was the â€œlived inâ€, junky, hacked together aesthetic of the Star Wars universe.
 Everything was a bit trashed, as if real people actually lived there.
-Thankfully, that™s one of the things that George Lucas hasn™t tinkered with in his endless quest to ruin the childhood memories of a generation.
-So it™s heartening to see this tradition carried on with the playing of the imperial death march on miscellaneous hacked together hardware.
-Enjoy ¦ (...)
+Thankfully, thatâ€™s one of the things that George Lucas hasnâ€™t tinkered with in his endless quest to ruin the childhood memories of a generation.
+So itâ€™s heartening to see this tradition carried on with the playing of the imperial death march on miscellaneous hacked together hardware.
+Enjoy â€¦ (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Credits.png)Feedbackâ–²â–¼